jknoxdev/jknox.b3x9.github.io/posts/searx.md

 ---
-title: Searx - how and why
+title: Searx the how and why
-description: Searx How and Why
+description: Searx, the How and Why
 date: 2024-09-22
 scheduled: 2024-09-22
 layout: layouts/post.njk